ksusvita92/LR2Cluster/Tutorial/Tutorial.md

 ```

-To obtain the accuracy of this task, run
+To obtain the accuracy on this task, run

 ```r